IFLA ARL Webinar Series [RESCHEDULED]: Research Ethics in an Open Research Environment: June 16/17, 2022

-- Professor Spencer Lilley, New Zealand – Topic: using an Indigenous perspective to examine issues of intellectual property, ownership of research data, where it is stored, how this impacts on participation in the research.
+- Professor Spencer Lilley, Associate Professor of Information Studies at Victoria University of Wellington School of Information Management Te Herenga Waka Aotearoa, New Zealand.
+Topic: Using an Indigenous perspective to examine issues of intellectual property, ownership of research data, where it is stored, how this impacts on participation in the research.

-- Rachel Woodbrook, United States – Topic: sharing a new online toolkit to help researchers doing diversity-related research with vulnerable populations to consider sharing de-identified research data and other research artifacts.
+- Rachel Woodbrook, Data Curation Librarian, University of Michigan, United States.
+Topic: Sharing a new online toolkit to help researchers doing diversity-related research with vulnerable populations to consider sharing de-identified research data and other research artifacts.

-- Su-Nee GOH, Deputy Director and Lead, Open Science and Research Services Team, Library, Nanyang Technological University, Singapore Topic: Three lessons learned from her university’s endeavours in supporting data producers in archival and sharing of research data through infrastructures, clarifying the language, and looking into recognition.
+- Su-Nee GOH, Deputy Director and Lead, Open Science and Research Services, NTU Library, Office of Information, Knowledge & Library Services, Nanyang Technological University, Singapore.
+Topic: Three lessons learned from her university’s endeavours in supporting data producers in archival and sharing of research data through infrastructures, clarifying the language, and looking into recognition.

-- Zehra Taskin, Turkey – Topic: Turkey’s national training program for open science, as well as her role as the policy advisor for TUBITAK.
+Zehra Taşkın, Associate Professor, Hacettepe University, Turkey, Open Science Policy Advisor, Scientific and Technological Research Council of Turkey (TÜBİTAK), Researcher, Adam Mickiewicz University, Poland.
+Topic: Turkey’s national training program for open science, as well as her role as the policy advisor for TUBITAK.